A2 Hosting Review | Is It Best for Your Site?

 On the whole, we would’ve liked more detailed information from A2 Hosting’s live chat, and more engagement from the support agents to help answer our questions!

 It’s not all bad, though.
-A2 Hosting’s email support exceeded our expectations by 20%, making it A2 Hosting’s best support channel.
+A2 Hosting’s email support exceeded our expectations, making it A2 Hosting’s best support channel.
 The email responses we received were informative, enthusiastic, friendly, and easy to digest – replies were quick, and usually contained helpful links to more information.

 This member of our testing team summed up A2 Hosting’s email support perfectly: